Brunel-Visualization/Brunel/gallery/src/main/webapp/docs/Brunel Documentation.md

 ### Cloud
 This ignores all positions and places the rows in a tag-cloud layout.
-If a label is defiend, it uses that text, otherwise it uses the rows
+If a label is defined, it uses that text, otherwise it uses the rows

 <!-- examples -->